Magnesium deficiency, also known as hypomagnesemia, is an often overlooked health problem.

 Scientists believe these symptoms are caused by a greater flow of calcium into nerve cells, which overexcites or hyperstimulates the muscle nerves (

-While supplements may relieve muscle twitches and cramps in deficient individuals, one review concluded that magnesium supplements are not an effective treatment for muscle cramps in older adults.
+While supplements may help relieve muscle twitches and cramps in individuals with a deficiency, one review concluded that magnesium supplements are not an effective treatment for muscle cramps in older adults.
 Further studies are needed in other groups (

 Keep in mind that involuntary muscle twitches may have many other causes.
-For example, they may be caused by stress or too much caffeine.
+For example, stress or too much caffeine may be causing them.

 While occasional twitches are normal, you should see your doctor if your symptoms persist.

-Common signs of magnesium deficiency include muscle twitches, tremors and cramps.
-However, supplements are unlikely to reduce these symptoms in people who aren’t deficient.
+Common signs of magnesium deficiency include muscle twitches, tremors, and cramps.
+However, supplements are unlikely to reduce these symptoms in older adults or people who aren’t deficient.

-Mental disorders are another possible consequence of magnesium deficiency.
+Mental health disorders are another possible consequence of magnesium deficiency.

 These include apathy, which is characterized by mental numbness or lack of emotion.
 Worsened deficiency may even lead to delirium and coma (

 Additionally, observational studies have associated low magnesium levels with an increased risk of depression (

 Scientists have also speculated that magnesium deficiency might promote anxiety, but direct evidence is lacking (